-DEMO Driver Titleist GT4
+DEMO Titleist GT4 Driver

 Titleist GT4: Exceptional performance with low spin.
 The GT4 Driver is designed for players who want to eliminate spin – usually over 3000 RPM – to create a more penetrating and efficient ball flight.
 The GT4 dual spin control setting allows golfers to choose between a more aggressive spin reduction or a more balanced and stable setting with a milder spin reduction.
 This is achieved by moving the heavier (11 grams) and lighter (3 grams) weights between two positions.
 The GT4 also has a smaller profile than the GT2 and GT3 models with a 430cc volume.